Riley-Coyote/aion/docs/user_guide.md

 ### Accessing the Application

-You can access the Aion Protocol in two ways:
+You can access the Aion Simulator by:
-1. Visit [https://aion-protocol.org](https://aion-protocol.org) to use the hosted version
-2. Download and run locally following the installation instructions in the README.md file
+1. Download and run locally following the installation instructions in the README.md file

 ### Interface Overview